ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 The RabbitMQ documentation has an overview of what sorts of things you can do to help make your applications robust and stable in its [Production Checklist](https://www.rabbitmq.com/production-checklist.html#apps), under the _Applications_ section.
 It includes some general connection management and recovery advice.

-RabbitMQ and RabbitMQ drivers support a variety of features to help you design a resilient application.
+RabbitMQ and RabbitMQ drivers support various features to help you design a resilient application.
-- [Consumer Acknowledgements and Publisher Confirms](https://www.rabbitmq.com/confirms.html) - to ensure messages are sent and received, and to catch and recover from situations where they are not.
+- [Consumer Acknowledgments and Publisher Confirms](https://www.rabbitmq.com/confirms.html) - to ensure that messages are sent and received, and to catch and recover from situations where they are not.
 - [Heartbeats and TCP Keepalives](https://www.rabbitmq.com/heartbeats.html) - using heartbeat and keepalive parameters when your application connects can detect and prevent zombie connections.
 - [Consumer Cancel Notifications](https://www.rabbitmq.com/consumer-cancel.html) - detect and handle instances where a consumer stops consuming from a queue.

-{{site.data.keyword.messages-for-rabbitmq}} also comes with the [Shovel plugin](https://www.rabbitmq.com/shovel.html).
-Shovels can handle connecting, reading and writing messages, and connection failure and re-publishing.
+{{site.data.keyword.messages-for-rabbitmq}} also comes with the [Shovel plug-in](https://www.rabbitmq.com/shovel.html).
+Shovels can handle connecting, reading and writing messages, and connection failure and republishing.

 Several minutes of database unavailability or connection interruption are not expected.
 Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.